mpadge/hotspotr/README.md

 ![](fig/brown-space.png)

 And in this case the introduction of spatial autocorrelation does enable the generation of rank--scale distributions that are notably more peaked than any non-spatially autocorrelation versions.
-This suggests the neutral models can most flexibly be based simply on the models of *Brown et al (1995)*---that is, simply normal distributions---with the additional aspect of spatial autocorrelation.
+This suggests the neutral models can most flexibly be based simply on the models of *Brown et al (1995)*---that is, simple normal distributions---with the additional aspect of spatial autocorrelation.
 The following two parameters therefore suffice:

 1. Variance of the (truncated) normal distribution; and